blokks/legacy-docs/src/content/create-templates/bem.md

 In this case `#main .header > h1` is more specific than `.header h1.title`.
 So the text in `<h1 class=“title”>` is shown in `Helvetica` and `rebeccapurple`.

-Although the example is easy to understand, you can imagine that more specific selectors like this adds complexity which can lead to conflicts and unwanted styling.
+Although the example is easy to understand, you can imagine that more specific selectors can add complexity which can lead to conflicts and unwanted styling.

+This is where BEM comes in.
 BEM reduces style conflicts by keeping specificity to a minimum.
 With BEM, specificity is determined only by the order of the CSS rules.
-Rules which are defined later have higher precedence over those defined earlier.

-So add your `<style>` or `<link>` tag after the Blokks import and you’re good to go.
-That’s it ✌️
+Rules which are defined later, have higher precedence over those defined earlier.
+So make sure to add your `<style>` or `<link>` tag after the Blokks import.

 ## CSS Scoping
-In addition to [reducing specificity]({{< relref "bem.md#css-specificity">}}), BEM provides a scope by using unique CSS classes per element.
-Together with prefixing classes with `.blokks` it avoids conflicts with your existing classnames.
+In addition to reducing specificity, BEM provides a scope by using unique CSS classes for each element.
+Together with prefixing classes with `.blokks`, it avoids conflicts with your existing classnames.

-Unfortunately there are two exceptions which still can cause conflicts with your website’s styling: the `!important` rule and *type selectors*.
+Unfortunately there are two exceptions that still could cause conflicts with your website’s styling: the `!important` rule and *type selectors*.

-In general the `!important` rule is bad practice and should be avoided at all time:
+In general, the `!important` rule is bad practice and should be avoided at all times:

 > When an important rule is used on a style declaration, this declaration overrides any other declarations.
-Although technically `!important` has nothing to do with specificity, it interacts directly with it.
-Using `!important`, however, is bad practice and should be avoided because it makes debugging more difficult by breaking the natural cascading in your stylesheets.
+Although technically !important has nothing to do with specificity, it interacts directly with it.
+Using !important however, is bad practice and should be avoided because it makes debugging more difficult by breaking the natural cascading in your stylesheets.
 Source: [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity#The_!important_exception)

 CSS type selectors match elements by node name.
 A type selector for a particular element selects all elements of that type.
 For example, this selector underlines all `<p>` tags: